 The Pocket Cinema Camera lineup received a solid reception when it launched, although the sacrifices made in terms of ports and battery life always held the series back.

-Now, the Pocket Cinema Camera 4K has arrived, combining a new design, a killer port array and better battery life, as well as dual memory card slots in a compact body.
+Now, the Pocket Cinema Camera 4K has arrived, combining a new design, a killer port array and better battery life, as well as dual memory card slots in a compact body, making it strong rival to the best camcorders out there right now, not to mention the latest 4K-enabled mirrorless cameras.

-With an Micro Four Thirds lens mount, there’s plenty of fantastic glass you can pick up at launch – from Olympus, Panasonic, Zeiss, Voigtländer, Sigma and others.
+With a Micro Four Thirds lens mount, there’s plenty of fantastic glass you can pick up at launch – from Olympus, Panasonic, Zeiss, Voigtländer, Sigma and others.
+It takes a different approach to the best 4K cameras out there right now, so let's take a closer look.

 At the heart of the Pocket Cinema 4K is a Micro Four Thirds sensor.
 Unlike some stills cameras with much higher native resolutions that may introduce an annoying crop factor when shooting video, Blackmagic's sensor has a native 4K resolution of 4096 x 2160 that utilises the whole image sensor, so no crop factor.
 There's also enough processing power to shoot in 4K at 60fps, and Blackmagic claims the sensor is capable of capturing up to 13 stops of dynamic range.